-EGCSA undertakes and sponsors research work linked to sulphur in marine fuels and associated emissions.
-These studies and related reference papers are available to download below.
+EGCSA provides open access to reference material that may be useful to all those interested in exhaust gas cleaning systems.
+This includes guides to promote standards.
+EGCSA also undertakes and sponsors research work linked to sulphur in marine fuels and associated emissions.
+These reference papers and studies are available to download below.

 EGCSA Handbook 2012

 The EGCSA Handbook 2012 is now freely available to view as a flip book and to print

 - An overview of air pollution mechanisms related to ship emissions

 - The background to ship emission regulations and guidelines

 - How compliance is acheived using Exhaust Gas Cleaning Systems